memgraph/docs/cypher-manual/clauses/call.md

 ## 1.2.
 Cartesian products with bounded symbols

+To reference variables from the outer scope in the subquery, start the subquery with the `WITH` clause.
-By referencing variables in the subquery from the outer scope using the `WITH` keyword, we can use those same symbols to expand on the neighborhood of the referenced nodes or relationships.
+It allows using the same symbols to expand on the neighborhood of the referenced nodes or relationships.
-By not using the `WITH` keyword as the first clause in the query, we will not have the access to the outer scope variables, and the subquery would behave as it sees the variable for the first time.
+Otherwise, the subquery will behave as it sees the variable for the first time.

+In the following query, the WITH clause expanded the meaning of the variable person to the node with the label `:Person` matched in the outer scope of the subquery:

 ```cypher
 MATCH (person:Person)